 The qualitative research approach is action research that relies on the involvement of the parties who are the object of research.
 The objects are micro, small and medium scale home industries that are scattered in tourist villages in Boalemo and Pohuwato regencies.
 The nature of this research is participatory action research or action research that relies on the involvement of the parties who are the object of research.
-The objects are micro, small and medium scale home industries that are scattered in tourist villages in Boalemo and Pohuwato regencies.Participatory Action Research(PAR) is a process of seeking the development of practical knowledge in understanding political, social. environmental economic conditions or
+The objects are micro, small and medium scale home industries that are scattered in tourist villages in Boalemo and Pohumato regencies.Participatory Action Research(PAR) is a process of seeking the development of practical knowledge in understanding social. political. environmental or economic conditions